 Electronic Logs Coming

-In 2017, the Supreme Court refused to hear an appeal by the Owner-Operator Independent Drivers Association who filed a lawsuit to fight a federal safety mandate requiring millions of truck drivers to record their driving hours behind the wheel using electronic logging devices.
+In 2017, the Supreme Court refused to hear an appeal by the Owner-Operator Independent Drivers Association who filed a lawsuit that fought a federal safety mandate requiring millions of truck drivers to record their driving hours behind the wheel using electronic logging devices.
 The association tried to argue that this is tantamount to electronic surveillance which violated their privacy rights under our Constitution.